hhh2012aa/New-Blockchain-solution-of-international-trade/README.md

 The payment (PaybeforeShippment+PayAfterShippment) should be equal to contract price so that the contract will be certificated.

 # Quick Test on Remix ide without downloading any file
-1. Open [Remix ide]( https://ethereum.github.io/browser-solidity/#optimize=false) in your browser
+1. Open [Remix ide]( https://ethereum.github.io/browser-solidity/#optimize=false) in your browser.

-2. Create a new .sol file on Remix and paste [BlockchainSolution](https://gist.githubusercontent.com/hhh2012aa/b72338cdbb2949a764acdad4ca2682a8/raw/b0382080907d8ed829aac26e4c5f2e5161684dc9/BlockchainSolution1114.sol)
+2. Create a new .sol file on Remix and paste [BlockchainSolution](https://gist.githubusercontent.com/hhh2012aa/b72338cdbb2949a764acdad4ca2682a8/raw/b0382080907d8ed829aac26e4c5f2e5161684dc9/BlockchainSolution1114.sol).

-3. Compile the contract.
+3. Edit the contract.

-4. Click Run and Choose JavaScript VM environment.
+4. Click the Run button and Choose JavaScript VM environment.

-5. Copy and Paste address of Importer(0xca35b7d915458ef540ade6068dfe2f44e8fa733c), Exporter(0x14723a09acff6d2a60dcdf7aa4aff308fddc160c), Bank(0x14723a09acff6d2a60dcdf7aa4aff308fddc160c)
+5. Copy and Paste the address of Importer(0xca35b7d915458ef540ade6068dfe2f44e8fa733c), Exporter(0x14723a09acff6d2a60dcdf7aa4aff308fddc160c), Bank(0x14723a09acff6d2a60dcdf7aa4aff308fddc160c)

 6. Deploy the contract with Importer Account.

-7. Enter the information by using setInform function.
+7. Use setInform function to Enter the information.

-8. Click LC approval in order (Importer -> Exporter -> Bank).
+8. Click L/C approval in a standard order (Importer -> Exporter -> Bank).

-9. After getting 3 parties approval (sequence = 4) , contract will lock then Importer can use Pay funciton to Pay deposit.
+9. After getting 3 parties approval (sequence = 4) , the contract will be locked then Importer can use Pay funciton to Pay deposit.

 10. When Balance = PaybeforeShippment, boolDeposit will be True and Exporter can click shipment function.

-11. After goods arrive importer port, importer should pay the rest of payment before receiving goods(PayAfterShippment).
+11. After goods arrive importer's port, importer should pay the rest payment before receiving goods(PayAfterShippment).

-12. After Importer receiving goods and cofirming, clock finish function and the payment will be transferred to Exporter's account.
+12. After Importer receives and cofirms the condition of goods, click finish function and the payment will be transferred to Exporter's account.

-# Dispute Process
+# Dispute Handling
-1. When the dispute happened, importer and Exporter can click dispute function.
+1. When dispute happened, Importer and Exporter can click dispute function to ask for arbitrate.

-2. After dispute function being called, Bank will gain the permission to controll the balance on contract, Bank will be able to use arbitrate funtion to transfer money to Importer or Exporter  according to the result of arbitrate.
+2. After dispute function is called, Bank acquires the permission to controll the balance on contract, and Bank is able to use arbitrate funtion to transfer money to Importer or Exporter according to the result of arbitrate.

 # Future Work
-1. Python GUI (in the process)
+1. Python GUI (in process)

-2. Add the rest of detail to build a full-featured platform.
+2. Web GUI

-3. Web GUI
+3. Add more details to build a full-featured platform.